memtrip/eosreach-ios/README.md

 # EOSREACH
-An open source EOS wallet developed in Swift using the [eos-swift](https://github.com/memtrip/eos-swift) SDK.
+An EOS wallet developed in Swift using the [eos-swift](https://github.com/memtrip/eos-swift) SDK.

 ## Foreword
 The current generation of browser plugin dependant DApps are not fit for mass market consumption,